 What I found may likely help you, even if you do not have knee issues.
 Because it turns out, I don’t really have a knee issue.
 I’ll explain that comment later.
 First the video:

 Stop Stretching Your Hip Flexors!
 (HERE’S WHY) by Athlean X

 In the video, it is explained in detail the difference between tight hips and weak hips, along with tests you can do to determine which is your problem.
 The video makes the case that if your hips are weak, stop stretching them.
 Instead, focus your efforts on making them stronger.

 As you likely know, sitting can make your hips weak.
-But what you may not know, is that even though you might be a gym regular and have strong legs, you could still have weak hips.
+But you may not know that even though you might be a gym regular and have strong legs, you could still have weak hips.
 Your other muscles might be compensating for the hip weakness.